JasonAgas/Project-Fivezin/README.md

 # Project-Fivezin
-Code for the an upcoming Discord Bot
-Part of a Summer 2021 Project by Jason Agas and Amir Rezaei
+Code for a beginners Discord bot written in JavaScript Part of a Summer 2021 Project by Jason Agas and Amir Rezaei